 What is WordPress?

 WordPress is one of the most popular platforms for users to create their own website or blog.
-The stats speak for themselves: over 400 million people use WordPress, totaling at over 75 million websites.
+The stats speak for themselves: over 400 million people use WordPress, totalling over 75 million websites.
 What’s more, 35% of the internet uses WordPress to host and create websites.

-WordPress can be utilized to create a vast array of websites, from eCommerce websites to portfolios for prospective job applicants, to social networks and websites for your business.
-Whatever you wish to create and manage is possible.
+WordPress can be utilized to create websites from eCommerce websites to portfolios for job applicants, to social networks etc. Whatever you wish to create and manage is possible.
 Whatever theme you want to use is easy to install and utilize.